Hongze Lake: History

 The area that now forms Hongze Lake was an inlet of the East China Sea about 2 million year ago before being closed in by sediment from the Huai and other nearby rivers.
 In Chinese antiquity, the area formed a number of shallow lakes collectively known as Fuling.
 Other nearby lakes at the time that later merged into Hongze were Nidun and Wanjia.
 The hegemon Fuchai of Wu constructed the Han or Hangou Canal (t 邗溝, s 邗沟, Hángōu), connecting the lake system with Yangzhou and the Yangtze Delta in 486 bc to improve the supply lines of his army in conflicts with Qi.

-Under the Han, Fulin was renamed Pofu Pond.
+Under the Han, Fuling was renamed Pofu Pond.
 Acting as part of Lü Bu's faction, the Guangling administrator Chen Deng completed the first part of the Gaojia Weir (高家堰, Gāojiāyàn) around the year Jian'an 5 (around ad 200), a massive 30-li embankment intended to protect nearby farmland and the Hangou Canal and nearby settlements and farmland from floods of the Huai.

 Under the Sui, the Hangou Canal and lake were connected to other waterways north and south to create the Grand Canal.
 During an inspection tour in 616, Emperor Yang renamed Pofu Hongze in his delight at the rain that greeted his arrival there, the rest of the countryside having suffered a drought.
 When it further expanded under the Tang, it became known as Hongze Lake.
 A massive flood of the Yellow River redirected it south of Shandong in 1128 or 1194, following the course of the Si to join the Huai below Huaiyin.
 The silt from the Yellow River began to obstruct the flow of the Huai and started to expand Hongze still farther, ultimately quadrupling its original size.
 During this period, it became an important fishery and center of irrigated cropland.
 It still forms the origin point of the North Jiangsu Main Irrigation Canal.
 Under the Yuan, the course of the Grand Canal in the area was straightened to circumvent the lake.

 Under the Hongwu Emperor, the first emperor of the Ming dynasty, the Ming Zuling garment tomb was built near the regional center Sizhou to honor his ancestors, whom he posthumously elevated to imperial status.
 Under his son the Yongle Emperor, the Gaojia Weir was further expanded, in part to protect the site.
 In Wanli 7 (c.
 1579), Pan Jixun enlarged and reinforced the weir with stone along its then 40 to 42 km of length.
 His mismanagement of the area's difficult hydrology allowed Sizhou to flood and threatened the tombs, leading to his demotion and dismissal.